hershey101/hershey101.github.io/_posts/2017-01-08-Dear-Future-Wife.md

-As I alluded to earlier, this blog post is primarily oriented towards potential candidates that I might consider marrying, which means women (Indian, most likely Gujarati) between the ages of 18-25.
+As I alluded to earlier, this blog post is primarily oriented towards potential candidates that I might consider marrying, which means women (most likely Indian, probably Gujarati) between the ages of 18-25.

 The question of why is trickier to answer.
 On one hand, it may seem naive of me to assume that I can systematically identify criterion for a person that I would fall in love with.
 On the other, I feel that the current mechanisms for finding one's significant other are primitive and out-dated.
 As an intellectual, I rely on my neocortex for analyzing situations and making the correct decision when confronted with life-changing questions.
-On the other hand, I rely on my primitive, animalistic nature to make the appropriate flight-or-flight response in life-or-death situations.
+While I rely on my primitive, animalistic nature to make the appropriate flight-or-flight response in life-or-death situations.
 However, in today's society, it is deemed acceptable to simply make the decision of who one is going to marry